Top 5 Importing Mistakes in South Africa – SSS

 Tip: If you are ordering from a US store that builds or customises products to order (audio equipment, custom PC builds, made-to-order leather goods), factor in the store’s own lead time on top of the shipping estimate.
 SSS will confirm the expected timeline when we quote.

-Customs Duties and VAT on US Imports
+Customs duties and VAT on US imports

 Every item imported into South Africa is subject to customs duties and 15% VAT.
 The duty rate depends on the product’s tariff classification under the Harmonised System (HS) code.
 Rates vary widely: some electronics attract 0% duty, while clothing and footwear can be 40% or higher.